Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 I've worked around this by monkey patching nanoc so it just symlinks the files instead of copying.

-(Newer nanoc versions are supported to use reflink copies on BTRFS, so it won't actually occupy disk space more than once, but it still blows up du output and gives a lot of extra work to file backup/syncing tools.)
+(Newer nanoc versions are supported to use reflink copies on BTRFS, so it won't actually occupy disk space more than once, but it still blows up du output and gives a lot of extra work to file backup/

 The above is just annoying, but here comes the deal breaker: nanoc is ridiculously slow.